 Enlarged pituitary with increased gadolinium uptake.
-The MR diagnosis of a pituitary macroadenoma is relatively straightforward.
-Dynamic contrast-enhanced MR increases the sensitivity for detecting microadenomas.
+The MRI diagnosis of a pituitary macroadenoma is relatively straightforward.
+Dynamic contrast-enhanced MRI increases the sensitivity for detecting microadenomas.
 Microadenomas are hypoenhancing compared to the normal pituitary gland.

 Hypertrophy of spinal ligaments and cartilaginous structures and features of osteoarthritis 7.

 The treatment of choice is resection of the secreting adenoma, usually via the transsphenoidal approach.
 Alternatively, especially in surgically-refractory cases, treatment is with a primary somatostatin receptor ligand, with or without concomitant growth hormone receptor antagonist therapy 3.
 Radiation therapy is also used in medical circumstances where other therapies have not been able to control tumor size, growth and production of excess growth hormone.
 The most frequently used radiation therapy for acromegaly is Gamma Knife, with more traditional techniques, including image-guided radiation therapy, associated with increased risk of cerebrovascular mortality.

 The severity of symptoms and comorbidities for acromegaly patients is directly related to the level of elevated hormone as well as length of time that the patient was exposed to a high level versus a high-normal, or normal level, making identification and proper diagnosis of great importance 4,6,7.
 Mortality rates can decrease to those of the general population if appropriate diagnosis and treatment are achieved to normalize serum growth hormone and IGF-1 levels 5.